anakic/querystorm-docs/Misc/about.md

 If you need to generate reports, you can easily define a template in a sheet, populate it with dynamic data and print it out as a pdf file.

 ### Tabular data scratchpad
 Data is all over the place and, in general, the more techy you are, the more you interact with it.
 Suppose you need data for a machine learning model.
 You load bits and pieces of data from multiple sources: APIs, csv files, xlsx files, databases...
-Usually data collected this way needs to be cleaned and molded before can put it to good use.
+Usually data collected this way needs to be cleaned and molded before you can put it to good use.

-With QueryStorm, we can easily access data in databases as well as data from elsewhere (via C#).
+With QueryStorm, it's easy to access data in databases as well as data from elsewhere (via C#).
 As soon as the data is in Excel, you immediately get strongly typed access to it so you can work with it via code.
 You also get the benefits of a spreadsheet - you can work with it by hand, add formulas, visualize it (conditional formatting, graphs) and casually explore it.

 This makes fetching, cleaning and molding data much easier.
 And since it's all in scripts and queries, it's repeatable.